stephengold/jme3-utilities/README.md

  4. Click on the "Next >" button.
  5. Make sure the "master" remote branch is checked.
  6. Click on the "Next >" button again.
- 7. For "Parent Directory:" specify a writable folder on a local filesystem or a non-existent subfolder of such a folder.
+ 7. For "Parent Directory:" specify a writable folder on a local filesystem.
  8. Make sure the "Scan for NetBeans Projects after Checkout" box is checked.
  9. Click on the "Finish" button.